Esri/react-arcgis/README.md

 ## Contributions

 Anyone is welcome to contribute to this package.
-My only "rule" is that your contribution must either pass the existing unit tests, or include additional unit tests to cover new functionality.
+We ask that ensure that your contribution pass the existing unit tests and include additional unit tests to cover new functionality.

 Here are some commands that may be helpful for development: